Short Ghorepani Poonhill Trekking

 - Do proper research about the company that you are planning to trek with and make sure they are a legally registered travel agency.

-- You should be well acquainted about travel health and travel insurance before traveling.
+- You should be well acquainted about travel health and travel insurance before travelling.

 - Have an idea about the climate, geography, temperature, and environment of Nepal before starting your trip.